Dusty substructures induced by planets in ALMA disks: how dust growth and dynamics changes the picture: Physics and numerics

 Our initial conditions for the gas are

 with a Keplerian velocity field, corrected for gas pressure support.
 As discussed in Section~\ref{sec:dust-opacity}, we adopt a two-population dust model with ``small'' and ``big'' grains $\ad^\text{small}=0.1\,\mu$m and $\ad^\text{big}=1$\,mm, with $\St_0^\text{small}\approx3.3\times10^{-6}$ and $\St_0^\text{big}\approx3.3\times10^{-3}$ at $R_0$.
-Since we can only model one dust fluid, we assume that the small grains are perfectly coupled to the gas and their surface density is always given by $\Sigmad^\text{small}=(1-X_0)\varepsilon_0\Sigmag$, where $X=\Sigmad^\text{big}/(\Sigmad^\text{small}+\Sigmad^\text{big})$ is a coagulation fraction and $\varepsilon_0=\Sigmad/\Sigmag=0.01$ is the initial dust-to-gas ratio.
+Since we can only model one dust fluid, we assume that the small grains are perfectly coupled to the gas and their surface density is always given by $\Sigmad^\text{small}=(1-X_0)\varepsilon_0\Sigmag$, where $X=\Sigmad^\text{big}/(\Sigmad^\text{small}+\Sigmad^\text{big})$ is a ``coagulation fraction'' and $\varepsilon_0=\Sigmad/\Sigmag=0.01$ is the initial dust-to-gas ratio.
 The big grains are initialized with $\Sigma_\text{d,0}^\text{big}=X_0\varepsilon_0\Sigma_\text{g,0}$, and evolved according to Eq.~\eqref{eq:dust-evolution}.

+We note that $X$, being expressed as the dust mass fraction in big grains, is subject to the radial drift of large grains during the simulation.
+In that sense, while $X_0$ represents a coagulation fraction at $t=0$ by setting the initial dust mass fraction in big grains, the time-dependent value of $X$ is no longer tied to coagulation and will evolve as big grains drift radially or accumulate in pressure bumps.

 The domain is periodic in the $\varphi$ direction, and we enforce the initial conditions for the gas density and velocity at the inner and outer radial boundaries.
 We employ wave-killing zones radially between $R\in[0.1,0.125]\cup[3.4,4]\,R_0$ with a damping timescale of 0.1 boundary orbits \citep{devalborro-etal-2006}.
 We choose to not damp or reset the dust surface density at the outer boundary, and instead set an outflow boundary condition there, to avoid creating an infinite dust mass reservoir.
 We run our simulations for 1100 orbits, which is sufficient for the planet to open a gap in the gas and for the dust to settle into rings around the planet.
 This corresponds to a physical time of $\sim$0.26\,Myr.
+Our choice of simulation time is motivated by the time required to drain the dust reservoir in the outer disk, but we note that the features discussed here (rings, vortices) are already established within $\sim$400 orbits.

 Since our aim is to investigate the effect of dust dynamics on the gap-opening process, we carry out the following families of models: \begin{itemize} \item In our \emph{fiducial} models we include all radiative terms in the energy equation Eq.~\eqref{eq:navier-stokes-3}.
 The dust opacity is computed as $\kappa=(1-X_0)\kappa^\text{small} + X_0\kappa^\text{big}$, assuming that the redistribution of big grains does not affect the opacity. \item In models with \emph{opacity feedback} we recalculate $X=\Sigmad^\text{big}/(\Sigmad^\text{small}+\Sigmad^\text{big})$ at each timestep and update the dust opacity accordingly. \item In models with \emph{backreaction} we further include the term in Eq.~\eqref{eq:back-reaction}.
 These correspond to our most realistic models. \item As a control, we also run models with a \emph{locally isothermal} equation of state, where we set $T=T_0$ instead of evolving Eq.~\eqref{eq:navier-stokes-3}. \end{itemize}